 In a sick culture, to be friendly and mature suggests not being very well adjusted.

-Oceanic experiences can change people, like Aurobindo.
+Oceanic experiences can change people, like Sri Aurobindo.
 Also, peak-experiences may have therapeutic effects.

 The one who gets them may turn compassionate and perhaps amused too.
 "This dynamic can sometimes be seen, unhappily, even in the classroom."

-❖ To be likabe, well adjusted and compassionate may be unwelcome in a totalitarian regime.
-So the goal of life is not to get adjusted.
-Instead question: However, adjusted to what?
-Such questioning can lead a person into trouble in totalitarian surroundings, such as sects.
+◎ To be likabe, well adjusted and compassionate may be unwelcome in a totalitarian regime.
+So the good aim is not merely to get well adjusted, but fairly adjusted.
+Families and surroundings differ.

 Anything that disturbs self-actualization and its outlets may be turned into something psychopathological.
 Hence, our understanding of what is a good environment has to change. -